Onna Babo

 Onna Babo (ඔන්න බබෝ) is a 2002 Sri Lankan Sinhala children's film directed by Dinesh Priyasad and produced by Lalindra Wijewickrama for Lalindra Films.
 It stars Sangeetha Weeraratne and child actress Shanudrie Priyasad in lead roles along with Wimal Kumara de Costa and Ronnie Leach.
 Music composed by Somapala Rathnayake.
 It is the 989th Sri Lankan film in the Sinhala cinema.
-The film has influenced by the 1994 Hollywood film Baby's Day Out.
+The film was influenced by the 1994 Hollywood film Baby's Day Out.